kjberry33/PortfolioWebsite_KBv1/README.md

 # Portfolio Website - Keshaun Berry

-Welcome to my personal website repository!
+Welcome to version 1 of my personal website repository!
 This site showcases my portfolio, resume, blog, and provides links to my social profiles.
 It is built with HTML/CSS, JavaScript, React and Vite currently.
 It's designed to be fast, accessible, and responsive.